slackapi/java-slack-sdk/docs/content/guides/events-api.md

 ---
-layout: default
-title: "Events API"
 lang: en
 ---

 # Events API

-The [Events API](https://api.slack.com/events-api) is a streamlined, easy way to build apps and bots that respond to activities in Slack.
+The [Events API](https://api.slack.com/events-api) is a streamlined way to build apps and bots that respond to activities in Slack.
 All you need is a Slack app and a secure place for us to send your events.

 ### Slack App Configuration